ogait001/academic-profile/index.md

     <p>
 Oscar Gaitan is a Nicaraguan-American independent philosophical researcher whose work explores ontology, temporality, metaphysical anthropology, phenomenology, philosophy of time, and Catholic thought.
+He is the author of The Lemniscate of Time: A Geometric Meditation on Eternity and Temporal Succession (2026), a monograph proposing the lemniscate (∞) as a contemplative framework for understanding the relationship between time and eternity.
 </p>

 <p>